php-dev-br/laravel-doc-pt-br/notifications.md

 <a name="routing-sms-notifications"></a>
 ### Routing SMS Notifications

-To route Nexmo notifications to the proper phone number, define a `routeNotificationForNexmo` method on your notifiable entity:
+When sending notifications via the `nexmo` channel, the notification system will automatically look for a `phone_number` attribute on the notifiable entity.
+If you would like to customize the phone number the notification is delivered to, define a `routeNotificationForNexmo` method on the entity:

     <?php

     namespace App;

+    use Illuminate\Notifications\Notifiable;
     use Illuminate\Foundation\Auth\User as Authenticatable;
-    use Illuminate\Notifications\Notifiable;

     class User extends Authenticatable
     {